osho81/LocalTimeDuration/README.md

 # LocalTimeDuration

 ## Description
-Simple skiRace to test and demonstrate LocalTime and Duration in the java.time package.
+Simple ski race app to test and demonstrate LocalTime and Duration from the java.time package.

 ## Purpose/Motivation
-To practise LocalTime and Duration in the java.time package.
+To practise LocalTime and Duration from the java.time package.